-The 2019-2020 FAFSA is using 2017 income information.
+The income information provided on the FAFSA is for the previous calendar year.
 What if a family's income changes because of a loss of employment, an accident, or an illness?
 There may be a loss of benefits such as child support or social security.
 There could be a death, a divorce, or a disability that changes the family's ability to pay for college.

-If the family income will change within the academic year, you may request a "Special Circumstance" application in the Financial Aid Office after you file your FAFSA and complete all of your documentation.
+If the family income will change for the coming year, you may request a "Special Circumstance" application in the Financial Aid Office after you file your FAFSA and complete all of your documentation.
 The Financial Aid staff may use estimated income to determine eligibility for programs.